Mohamed-AboElfotouh/File_Compressor_Huffman/README.md

-Mohamed AboElfotouh: Assigned tasks throughout the 3 milestones, implemented hasLeftChild(), hasRightChild(), hasParent(), isEmpty() & shiftUp() in priorityQ.
+Mohamed AboElfotouh: Assigned tasks throughout the 3 milestones with thorough task description for each member, implemented hasLeftChild(), hasRightChild(), hasParent(), isEmpty() & shiftUp() in priorityQ.
 Implemented > and cout overload in Node.
 Implemented the preliminary GUI that was presented in Milestone 2 including the homepage and the decompression/compression page.
+Created the final presentation.
+Created the slides for the presentation.

 Mohamed Dawood: Modified > and cout overload in Node.
 Implemented <, == in Node.
 Implemented getCapacity() in priorityQ.
 Impleneted generateFreqTable(), makeCode(), populate(), compress().